Best Japanese City Names: 200+ Historic & Modern City Ideas + Cultural Guide

 Roppongi (六本木)

-Tokyo nightlife and art district meaning 'Six Trees,' home to museums, international restaurants, and sophisticated entertainment
+Tokyo nightlife and art district meaning 'Six Trees,' home to museums, international restaurants, and entertainment

 Nakameguro (中目黒)

-Trendy Tokyo neighborhood meaning 'Middle Eye Black,' known for cherry blossom-lined canal, cafes, and boutique shops
+Tokyo neighborhood meaning 'Middle Eye Black,' known for a cherry blossom-lined canal, cafes, and boutique shops

 Kawaramachi (河原町)

-Kyoto's main shopping street meaning 'Riverbank Town,' bustling with department stores, restaurants, and entertainment
+Kyoto's main shopping street meaning 'Riverbank Town,' lined with department stores, restaurants, and entertainment

 Ikebukuro (池袋)

-Major Tokyo district meaning 'Pond Bag,' featuring Sunshine City skyscraper, otaku culture, and diverse entertainment options
+Major Tokyo district meaning 'Pond Bag,' featuring Sunshine City, otaku culture, and entertainment options

 Asakusa (浅草)